Lixuan Guo (郭立轩)

 email: glixuan6 _at_ gmail.com

-| CV | Google Scholar | Github | Email | Wechat |
+| Google Scholar | Github | Email | Wechat |

 My current research interest broadly lies in Computer Vision, Natural Language Processing and Machine Learning.
 I am dedicated to the development of a universal, efficient and reliable machine learning system that can handle images, text, and multimodal tasks.